 What to serve with it

 This recipe is a complete meal.
 It has carbs, meat, dairy and vegetables.
 So, I would serve it with just a simple side salad.
+A Light Salad too.
+A salad with crisp, fresh greens and a citrusy vinaigrette can provide a refreshing contrast to the rich pasta.
+Ingredients like arugula, cherry tomatoes, and lemon zest can add a tangy note.

 Nothing complex, you can simply use the same vegetables along with some lettuce or arugula leaves.